Everglow123/MAKG/README.md

-Copyright 2023 by Southeast University & Nanjing University of Posts and Telecommunications.
+Copyright 2024 by Nanjing University of Posts and Telecommunications &S outheast University

-Time: 3/9/2023  Authors:  Heng Zhou & Weizhuo Li & Buye Zhang
+Time: 20/7/2024  Authors:  Heng Zhou & Weizhuo Li & Buye Zhang & Weiqi Luo

-Mail: zhouheng2020@seu.edu.cn & liweizhuo@amss.ac.cn & zhangbuye@seu.edu.cn
+Mail: zhouheng2020@seu.edu.cn & liweizhuo@amss.ac.cn & zhangbuye@seu.edu.cn & 1222097630@njupt.edu.cn

 Description: [MAKG](http://www.makg.com.cn/) is a mobile applications knowledge graph, which is a high-quality knowledge graph about millions of applications and provide an open data resource to the researchers from communities in Semantic Web and CyberSecurity.
 You can use its original resources and visit the [website](http://www.makg.com.cn/) to enjoy its services.

 ## 1. Introduction：
-In this work, we present a mobile application knowledge graph, namely MAKG, which merge comprehensive resources (e.g., application markets, encyclopedias, news). to construct a high-quality knowledge graph about millions of applications.
+In this work, we present a mobile application knowledge graph, namely MAKG, which merge comprehensive resources (e.g., application markets, encyclopedias, news) to construct a high-quality knowledge graph about millions of applications.

 We present a comprehensive framework to construct a mobile application knowledge graph for CyberSecurity, in which a lightweight ontology of apps is defined and concrete steps (App Crawling, Knowledge Extraction,  Knowledge Alignment) are instantiated with promising algorithms.
 It can obtain more structured triples and correspondences among entities from different resources.